Building a beautiful, successful, impactful brand matters to me.

 The Wisner Area Chamber of Commerce hired me to build their brand, social presence, and website.
 Beginning with logo design, we worked together to create a clean, approachable design the area’s business leaders could support.

 The main ideas driving this identity system included themes relevant to Wisner, NE, a small town on the banks of the Elkhorn River.
-Everything about this logo needed to embody the forward expansion of a small town while tying back to its roots.
+Everything about this logo needed to embody a small town's forward expansion while tying back to its roots.
 A strong serif font served as the main text, and waving lines implied the presence of water.
-The logo serves the dual purpose of visually intriguing the viewer while reinforcing Wisner’s connection to the Elkhorn River as a source of tourism and recreation.
+The logo serves the dual purpose of visually intriguing the viewer while reinforcing Wisner’s connection to the Elkhorn River as a tourism and recreation source.

 The colors and visuals established for the Wisner Area Chamber of Commerce brand extended from a single logo into a full brand package, including iconography for use on social channels, photography, and drone images shot by a contracted pilot.